dogadogan/BrightMarker/README.md

 - You should see a window popup on your screen if everything went alright

 ### Detecting and reading ArUco markers

-**Hardware**

-- Write

-**Software**
-- It is recommended that you use PyCharm to run the decoder demos both for QR and Aruco, however, the code can be run from a terminal.

 - Have Python 3 and pip3 pre-installed on your system link for this is here version 3.10 or greater should work just fine